 Second, we design experiments to understand not only the trophic interactions between the bacteria and nanoflagellate trophic levels, but also the energy transfer from nanoflagellate (microbial loop) to small size copepods (classic food chain).

-To achieve the first objective, we will use a CTD-General Oceanic Rosette assembled with X-Niskin bottles to collect 9 liters of seawater from 5-m depth and subsurface chlorophyll maximum (SCM) layers at every station.
+To achieve the first objective, we will use a CTD-General Oceanic Rosette assembled with X-Niskin bottles to collect 40 liters of seawater from 5-m depth and subsurface chlorophyll maximum (SCM) layers at every station.

-To estimate the abundance of bacteria and nanoflagellate (NF), we will first filter 50mL out of the 9L seawater through a 20 μm mesh.
-Duplicates of 2mL subsamples will then be taken and fixed with paraformaldehyde solution (final concentration of 0.2%).
-50mL filtered seawater will be fixed with glutaraldehyde (final concentration of 1%).
-Samples fixed in 0.2 % paraformaldehyde will be preserved in -20 °C amples preserved in 1% glutaraldehyde will be frozen in -20 °C refrigerator on-board.
-Back to the lab, the paraformaldehyde-fixed samples will be used to count bacteria abundance with flow cytometry and the glutaraldehyde-fixed samples will be used to count nanoflagellate abundance with epifluorescence microscope.
+To estimate the abundance of bacteria and nanoflagellate (NF), we will first filter 150mL (50mL for bacteria abundance and 100mL for NF abundance) out of the 40L seawater through a 20 μm mesh.
+For bacteria abundance, duplicates of 2mL subsamples will then be taken and fixed with paraformaldehyde solution (final concentration of 0.2%).
+Samples fixed in 0.2 % paraformaldehyde will be frozen in liquid nitrogen (if not, preserved in -20 °C refrigerator on-board).
+For NF abundance, duplicates of 50mL filtered seawater will be fixed with glutaraldehyde (final concentration of 1%).
+Samples preserved in 1% glutaraldehyde will be frozen in -20 °C refrigerator on-board.
+Back to the lab, we will use a flow cytometry to count bacteria abundance in the paraformaldehyde-fixed samples , and use an epifluorescence microscope to count nanoflagellate abundance in the glutaraldehyde-fixed samples.

-To estimate the diversity of bacteria and nanoflagellate, 20 L seawater samples will be first filtered through a 20 μm mesh.
-The 20 μm mesh-filtered seawater will then be filtered through a 1.2 μma 0.2 μm pore size polycarbonate filter sequentially by a peristaltic pump.
-The 0.2 μm and 1.2 μm pore size polycarbonate filters will then be frozen in .
-Finally, from the 0.2 μm pore size polycarbonate filters, we will extract 18S and 16S rDNA with illumina Miseq to estimate the nanoflagellates and bacterial biodiversity respectively.
+To estimate the diversity of bacteria and nanoflagellate, the rest of the seawater (~40L) will be first filtered through a 20 μm mesh.
+The 20 μm mesh-filtered seawater will then be filtered first through a 1.2 μm, then followed by a 0.2 μm pore size polycarbonate filter sequentially by a peristaltic pump.
+The 0.2 μm and 1.2 μm pore size polycarbonate filters will then be frozen in liquid nitrogen (if not, preserved in -20 °C refrigerator on-board).
+Finally, from the 1.2 μm and 0.2 μm pore size polycarbonate filters, we will extract 18S and 16S rDNA with illumina Miseq to estimate the nanoflagellates and bacterial biodiversity, respectively.

 [Equipment, consumables and chemicals]